rmrk-team/rmrk-docs/docs/syncing.md

 title: Synchronization
 ---

-Because RMRK NFT's are currently logged alongside blocks, but do not change state of the chain, they are not easy to fetch.
+Because RMRK NFTs are currently logged alongside blocks, but do not change state of the chain, they are not easy to fetch.

 If we have remarks like (paraphrased):